sqlitecloud/docs/src/pages/docs/commands/load-plugin.md

 ## Description

-In a running server the LOAD PLUGIN command forces plugin_name to be loaded in the core services.
-A loaded plugin is also enabled by default and it will be registered in newly established connections.
+In a running server, the LOAD PLUGIN command forces plugin_name to be loaded in the core services.
+A loaded plugin is also enabled by default and will be registered in newly established connections.

 ## Return